ParisNeo/FaceAnalyzer/README.md

 An example of how to extract faces from a video (using webcam) then process eyes and return eyes openings as well as detecting blinks.
 ### face_off :
 An example of how to use webcam to switch faces between two persons.
+### face_mask :
+An example of how to use webcam to put a mask on a face.